 Israeli officials said the Fateh-110s reached Syria last week.
-Friday's airstrike struck a Damascus airport where the missiles were being stored, while the second series of airstrikes early Sunday targeted the remnants of the shipment, which had been moved to three nearby locations, the officials said.
+Friday's airstrike struck a Damascus airport where the missiles were being stored, while the second series of airstrikes early Sunday targeted the remnants of the shipment, which had been moved to three nearby locations,

 None of the Iranian missiles are believed to have reached Lebanon, said the officials, who spoke on condition of anonymity because they were discussing a classified intelligence assessment.

-The attacks pose a dilemma for the
+The attacks pose a dilemma for the embattled Assad regime.

 If it fails to respond, it looks weak and opens the door to more airstrikes.
 But any military retaliation against Israel would risk dragging the Jewish state and its powerful army into a broader conflict.
 With few exceptions, Israel and Syria have not engaged in direct fighting in roughly 40 years.